dglebov/terraform-beginner-bootcamp-2023/README.md

 #### Printing Vars

-We can print env vars using echo eg `echo $HELLO`
+We can print env vars using echo e.g. `echo $HELLO`

 ### Scoping of Env Vars

-When you open up a new bash terminals in VSCode it will not be aware of env vars that you have set in another window.
+When you open up a new bash terminal in VSCode it will not be aware of env vars that you have set in another window.

-If you want to Env Vars to persist across all future bash terminals that are open you need to set env vars in your bash profice. eg. `.bash_profile`
+If you want Env Vars to persist across all future bash terminals that are open, you need to set env vars in your bash profile. e.g. `.bash_profile`

 #### Persisting Env Vars in Gitpod